cp-algorithms/cp-algorithms/src/graph/strongly-connected-components.md

 The proved theorem is very important for finding strongly connected components.
 It means that any edge $C\rightarrow C'$ in the condensation graph goes from a component with a larger value of $t_\text{out}$ to a component with a smaller value.

-If we sort all vertices $v \in V$ in decreasing order of their exit time $t_\text{out}[v]$ then the first vertex $u$ is going to be a vertex belonging to "root" strongly connected component, i.e. a vertex that has no incoming edges in the condensation graph.
-Now we want to run such search from this vertex $u$ so that it will visit all vertices in this strongly connected component, but not others; doing so, we can gradually select all strongly connected components: let's remove all vertices corresponding to the first selected component, and then let's find a vertex with the largest value of $t_\text{out}$, and run this search from it, and so on.
+If we sort all vertices $v \in V$ in decreasing order of their exit time $t_\text{out}[v]$, then the first vertex $u$ will belong to the "root" strongly connected component, which has no incoming edges in the condensation graph.
+Now we want to run some type of search from this vertex $u$ so that it will visit all vertices in its strongly connected component, but not other vertices.
+Doing so, we can gradually find all strongly connected components: we remove all vertices belonging to the first found component, then we find the next remaining vertex with the largest value of $t_\text{out}$, and run this search from it, and so on.
+In the end, we will have found all strongly connected components.
+To find a search method that behaves like we want, we consider the following theorem:

-Let's consider transposed graph $G^T$, i.e. graph received from $G$ by reversing the direction of each edge.
-Obviously, this graph will have the same strongly connected components as the initial graph.
-Moreover, the condensation graph $G^{SCC}$ will also get transposed.
+**Theorem.** Define the *transpose graph* $G^T$ as the graph obtained by reversing the edge directions in $G$.
+Then, $\text{SCC}(G)=\text{SCC}(G^T)$.
+Furthermore, the condensation graph of $G^T$ is the transpose of the condensation graph of $G$.
-It means that there will be no edges from our "root" component to other components.

-Thus, for visiting the whole "root" strongly connected component, containing vertex $v$, is enough to run search from vertex $v$ in graph $G^T$.
-This search will visit all vertices of this strongly connected component and only them.
-As was mentioned before, we can remove these vertices from the graph then, and find the next vertex with a maximal value of $t_\text{out}[v]$ and run search in transposed graph from it, and so on.
+As a consequence of this theorem, there will be no edges from our "root" component to other components in the condensation graph of $G^T$.
+Thus, in order to visit the whole "root" strongly connected component, containing vertex $v$, we can just run a depth first search from vertex $v$ in the transpose graph $G^T$!
+This search will visit all vertices of this strongly connected component, and only those vertices.
+As was mentioned before, we can then remove these vertices from the graph.
+Then, we find the next vertex with a maximal value of $t_\text{out}[v]$, and run the search in the transposed graph from that vertex to find the next strongly connected component.
+Repeating this, we find all strongly connected components.

-Thus, we built next **algorithm** for selecting strongly connected components:
+Thus, in summary, we found the following **algorithm** to find strongly connected components:

 1st step.
 Run sequence of depth first search of graph $G$ which will return vertices with increasing exit time $tout$, i.e. some list $order$.